ziyadalahmari/Riyadh-Real-Estate-Market-Analysis/README.md

 ---

 ### 🎥 Live Demo
-Watch how the dashboard interacts with data in real-time:
+Watch how the dashboard interacts with data in real time:

 ![Dashboard Demo](dashboard_demo.gif.gif)